Which Radiant Heating System for a Loft Conversion?

-Loft conversions can increase the living space of a house, sometimes considerably.
-Living in a converted loft can also be very attractive.
+By converting the loft, the living space of a house can be extended, sometimes considerably.
+Living in such a converted attic can also be very attractive.
 However, the nature of the space places special demands on heating and air conditioning.
-Wall heating on the sloping ceilings offers many advantages.
+Wall heating with drywall plasterboard on the roof pitches offers many advantages here.

-It is not uncommon for large open spaces to be planned in the loft conversion to emphasise the special features of the roof truss.
-New window openings often reach down to the floor.
+When fitting out the attic, it is common to plan large open rooms in order to emphasise the special characteristics of the roof truss.
+Window openings installed subsequently should reach down to the floor to provide the room with sufficient daylight.
 This leaves little room for traditional wall-mounted radiators.

-Underfloor heating can be a suitable heating solution if the structural design of the suspended ceiling allows it.
-Traditional underfloor heating in a heated screed with additional thermal insulation places a significant additional load on the loft floor.
+Underfloor heating can be a suitable heating solution if the attic floor's structural integrity allows it to be installed.
+However, conventional underfloor heating systems with thermal insulation and heating screed can place a considerable additional load on the loft.

 In the case of ceiling heating, the area of the horizontal ceiling section - if any - is often insufficient to provide adequate heating.

-On the other hand, the wall surfaces in the loft are disproportionately large in relation to the size of the room.
-They are also unobstructed by furniture, which can hinder heat radiation.
-Wall heating on sloping ceilings utilises and supports the characteristics of the room.
-In addition, wall mounted radiant panel heating not only offers energy benefits and potential energy cost savings, but can also be used in conjunction with a reversible heat pump to cool the rooms under the roof in summer.
+In contrast, the wall surfaces in the attic are disproportionately large in relation to the room size.
+They are also not obstructed by furniture, which can hinder heat radiation.
+Wall heating on sloping ceilings utilises and supports the special features of the room.
+In addition, radiant heating on the wall not only offers energy benefits and potential savings on energy costs, but can also be used in conjunction with a reversible heat pump to cool the rooms under the roof in summer.

 What to consider during installation

-In most cases, the 1,200 mm long drywall panels of the ceiling heating system are suitable for thermal activation of roof slopes.
-Where larger areas are available, the 2,000 mm long wall panels can be used.
-However, the size and weight of the wall panels require a two-man installation.
+In most cases, the drywall plasterboard of the ceiling heating system with a length of 1,200 mm are suitable for the thermal activation of roof pitches.
+If larger areas are available, the wall heating elements with a length of 2,000 mm can also be used.
+However, the size and weight of the wall heating panels require two people to install them on a slope.

-The substructure is fixed horizontally to the rafters at a distance of 400 mm in accordance with dry construction guidelines.
-Wooden battens or galvanised sheet steel hat sections can be used as the substructure.
+The substructure is fastened horizontally to the rafters at a distance of 400 mm from each other in accordance with dry construction guidelines.

-The drywall panels with integrated heating pipes are screwed to the substructure, avoiding cross joints.
-The hydraulic connection of the heating elements to each other and to the RTL control boxes is carried out in the same way as the installation instructions for the ceiling heating.
+The hydraulic connections between the panel heating elements and the RTL control boxes are carried out in the same way as detailed in the ceiling heating installation instructions.

-The remaining areas of the roof slopes are sealed with inactive 12.5 mm plasterboard.
-Installation is carried out in accordance with standard drywall practice.
+The remaining areas of the roof slopes are sealed with inactive 12.5 mm thick plasterboard.
+Apart from using thermally activated plasterboard, the usual drywall construction standards apply for the attic extension with wall heating.

 Roof insulation is essential